Applying the Closed World Assumption to SUMO-based FOL Ontologies for Effective Commonsense Reasoning: Introduction

 \section{Introduction}

 Large knowledge-bases and complex ontologies are being used in a wide range of knowledge based systems \cite{AnH08} that require practical commonsense reasoning \cite{Cha99,noy2001ontology,StS09,Aquin11,vossen2016newsreader}.

-For knowledge representation, the most prominent and fundamental logical formalism classically used is the {\it first-order predicate calculus}, or first-order logic (FOL) for short.
+To represent this knowledge, the most prominent and fundamental logical formalism is the {\it first-order predicate calculus}, or first-order logic (FOL) for short.
 The semantics of FOL, and thus also of {\it Description Logics} (DL), operates under the {\it Open World Assumption} (OWA) allowing monotonic reasoning \cite{drummond2006open}.
 OWA considers that statements which are {\it not} logical consequences of a given knowledge base are not necessarily considered false but possible.
 Therefore, statements that are false or impossible must be clearly stated as so in the ontology.
 The OWA presumes incomplete knowledge about the domain being modelled.
-On the other hand, the {\it Closed World Assumption} (CWA) is a common non-monotonic technique that allows to deal with negative information in knowledge and data bases \cite{Rei78}.
-Unfortunately, ontologies basically encode positive information about the world being modelled.
-Negative information should be inferred by default \cite{reiter1980logic}.
-There is a considerable computational and representational advantage to reasoning under the CWA since the number of negative facts vastly exceeds the number of positive ones.
-It is totally unfeasible to explicitly represent all such negative information in an ontology, as would be required under the OWA.
-Reasoning about a world under the CWA considerably simplifies the representation of that world.
-It is important to notice, however, that the CWA presumes perfect knowledge about the domain being modelled.
-Moreover, commonsense reasoning is non-monotonic: the addition of new knowledge can invalidate conclusions drawn before the addition \cite{Grimm2007knowledge}.
+Thus, ontologies basically encode positive information about the modelled world since the number of negative facts vastly exceeds the number of positive ones.
+In fact, under the OWA, it is totally unfeasible to explicitly represent all such negative information in the ontology.

+Otherwise, the {\it Closed World Assumption} (CWA) presumes perfect knowledge about the domain being modelled.
+CWA is a common non-monotonic technique that allows to deal with negative information in knowledge bases and data bases \cite{Rei78}.
+In fact, commonsense reasoning is non-monotonic: the addition of new knowledge can invalidate conclusions drawn before the addition \cite{Grimm2007knowledge}.

+There is a considerable computational and representational advantage to reason under the CWA since negative information should be inferred by default \cite{reiter1980logic}.
 The Careful CWA (CCWA) is an extension of the CWA \cite{gelfond1986negation}.
-It allows us to restrict the effects of closing the world by specifying the predicates which may be affected by the CWA rule.
-Other predicates also specified by the user are permitted to vary in the process of closure.
-The Local CWA (LCWA) \cite{knorr2011local} also pursues the same goals.
+It allows us to restrict the effects of closing the world by specifying the predicates which may be affected by the CWA rule in indefinite databases.